Communities of Servants

 6. Build a community network.
 You never know when you’re going to need it.
 Yes, there will always be someone you may not know, but people in your network might know them.
 Don’t limit your network to only those whom society considers influential.

 7. Serve somewhere in your community.
 Build Goodwill through volunteerism.
 For example, volunteer time in the local high school’s activities and events.
 At that time, you’re not representing your company or organization.
 You're just citizens helping out.
-Through this, you can build goodwill within the education community.

 These are some of the ways we are building our local community: